 Although a basal thermometer (used for detecting ovulation) is best it is not essential.
 Mercury thermometers are more accurate than digital.
 It is also possible to take the temperature in the mouth but the readings are 0.5 -1.0 F higher.
 Leave the thermometer in the mouth for 5 minutes.
-A reading below 97.8 F (in the mouth) would suggest hypothyroidism.
-Take on at least 3 days
+A temperature below 97.8 F in the mouth (36.5 C) would suggest hypothyroidism.
+Take temperature on at least 3 days.

 A common problem is poor conversion of the major hormone T4 into its active form T3.
 This step needs selenium as a cofactor (normal dose 200mcg daily).
 It also requires zinc (use 15mg daily).
 Supplying these nutrients can be important.
-However cortisone (from too much stress) can also reduce conversion of T4 to T3.
+However cortisone (from too much stress) can also reduce conversion of T4 to T3 as can beta-blockers .

 Thyroid hormones are made from tyrosine and iodine.
 Tyrosine is rarely deficient.
 However there has been some debate about iodine.
-In the past iodine has proved an effective treatment for hyperthyroidism (too much thyroid hormone) – see iodine leaflet – but there is some concern it could increase auto-immune reactions in hypothyroidism.
+In the past iodine has proved an effective treatment for hyperthyroidism (too much thyroid hormone) – see iodine leaflet – but there has been some concern it can suppress thyroid function in hypothyroidism.

 Vitamin A is needed for thyroid receptors to work normally.

 Why is this Disease so Common?

 The answer is firstly endocrine disrupting chemicals (gender-benders) which abound in the modern world and secondly an increase in halogens in the environment (chorine, fluoride and bromide) which compete with iodine.

 Gender-benders are found in many products today but notably in plastics, particularly when heated, and in pesticides.